 Step 3: As you are going through the various areas, you will want to organize as you go.
 Sort similar items together and containerize and label things as appropriate.
 This makes items easy to find, makes your areas look nicer, and helps you to keep your storage more organized over time.
 You’ll also want to have a large box handy to give away any duplicate or unloved items.
 Lather, rinse, repeat…

 You might want to give yourself a set schedule – say two drawers or one cupboard per day.
 By the end of a week, you will start noticing a huge difference.
-If you stick with the program, by the end of a month, you should have the majority of your storage spaces sorted out.
+If you stick with the program and do even a few minutes faithfully every day, by the end of a month, you should have the majority of your storage spaces sorted out.

 Here are some additional tips:

 When you lose something – think of the first place you went to look for it.
 Say you started in the top desk drawer.
 That is it’s natural home.
 If you always keep this item in the top desk drawer, you will never lose it again – You’re welcome!